 To build a high-quality, long-lasting deck, you first need to have a solid foundation.
 The problem most people face when building a deck is deciding which of the many different types of deck foundation and footing options they should choose.

 If that’s the challenge you’re currently facing, you’ve come to the right place.
-To help you make the right decision for your deck, in this article, we’re going to cover:
+To help you make the right decision for your deck, in this complete guide, we’re going to cover:

 - Key factors to consider when selecting your deck foundation